andykdy/CPSC427-VAPE/README.md

 - Build on the target platform with cmake, using release build type `-DCMAKE_BUILD_TYPE=Release`
     - On Windows, If you build with MINGW the user will also need to have MINGW configured and in PATH to run the EXE.
 Recommend building the releases with the Visual Studio toolchain.
 - The release should be packaged automatically into the `releases` folder

+- Note that, on Mac, trying to run the executable file directly from finder may not work (something about how mac sets the working directory, idk).
+Running it from the terminal as ./vape will work though